Processing...

 It's when an internal link's meaning in context doesn't match the destination page's meaning.
 Most tools stop at anchor text.
 We analyze the anchor + surrounding text + the container/heading context to estimate what the link is "claiming," then compare that to the destination page embedding.
 High mismatch can send confusing topical signals.

-Actual distances (default) are cosine distances computed from embeddings (cosine distance ranges from 0–2 in theory; in most same-site content comparisons it often falls closer to ~0–1).
-We use these for trend tracking over time because the scale is stable across scans.
+Actual distances (default) are cosine distances computed from embeddings.
+We use these for trend tracking over time because the scale is stable across crawls.

 What we use, what we store, and what we don't